Updated: November 27, 2024

 Investors may also want to consider the following options:

 Do your research, as a quick online search for “houses for sale Lisbon Portugal” or “buying real estate Lisbon” will provide you with a nice overview of what’s on offer.
-Note that a new development may be the safer option, and for older Lisbon properties, make sure that you conduct thorough due diligence checks.
+Note that a new development may be the safer option, and for older Lisbon properties, make sure that you conduct thorough due diligence checks with the help of a real estate professional.

 You can invest in the following property types: Whether you are looking for a new development or an older property, you should be able to find it in the city.